ztanml/fgp/README.md

 # FGP
   * A Gaussian Process that satisfies several fairness criteria
-  * Provides code and data for the paper: *Learning Fair Representations for Kernel Models*, The 23rd International Conference on
+  * Provides code and data for the paper: *Learning Fair Representations for Kernel Models*, AISTATS 2020.
-Artificial Intelligence and Statistics (AISTATS 2020).
 Available at https://arxiv.org/abs/1906.11813

 ### Basic Usage
 In Matlab: